-Allbirds have been coined the “world’s most comfortable shoe.”
+The company’s sustainable efforts are a great selling point for the Allbirds IPO.
+However, the company goes beyond sustainability.
+Allbirds are coined the “world’s most comfortable shoe.”
 But more recently, the company extended its offerings to clothing.
-The company has expanded into t-shirts, sweaters, jackets and other clothing…
+The Allbirds IPO is coming as the company expands into t-shirts, sweaters, jackets and other clothing…

 Our expertise with materials allows us to expand in basics and functional casual apparel, and has significant application to natural performance apparel, which we believe will be a complementary offering to our newly established credibility in performance footwear.

 The company only has a slim retail offering.
 Its presence is mostly online with around 85% of its net revenue through its digital channel.
 The company has put efforts into physical retail in recent years.
 But the pandemic and mandated stay-at-home orders disrupted company growth.